sagemath/trac_to_gh/Issue 4862.md

 # Issue 4862: two trivial-to-fix issues with the macaulay2 spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4862

 Original creator: was